DevExpress-Examples/asp-net-core-dashboard-save-dashboards-to-database/ReadMe.md

 <br>
 <strong>void SaveDashboard(string dashboardID, XDocument dashboard)</strong> - updates the dashboard with new settings by its id.
 <br><br>
-<strong>IEditableDashboardStorage</strong> inherits the <strong>IDashboardStorage</strong> interface and contains one additional method that allows adding new dashboards to the storage.
+<strong>IEditableDashboardStorage</strong> inherits the <strong>IDashboardStorage</strong> interface and contains an extra method that adds new dashboards to the storage.
 <br>
 <strong>string AddDashboard(XDocument dashboard, string dashboardName)</strong> - takes a dashboard definition with its caption, saves it to the data storage, and returns the ID of a new saved dashboard.
 <br><br>